LedererLab/FOS/README.md

 - Find the file `win_build.ps1` and run it using PowerShell.
 - This will run a preprocessing step using Rcpp then build and install the R Wrapper.

+## Licensing

+The HDIM package is licensed under the MIT license with one notable exception -- the R language wrapper on all platforms is licensed under the GPL version 3.
+To view the MIT license please consult `LICENSE.txt` and for the the GPLv3 see `/R_Wrapper/HDIM/LICENSE.`
 ## Authors

 * **Benjamin J Phillips** - *Work on native C++, R wrapper, and Python wrapper*